Huang-Libo/Notebook/Swift/LanguageGuide/Properties.md

 // Prints "true"
 ```

-Writing `someStructure.$someNumber` accesses the wrapper’s projected value.
+Writing `someStructure.$someNumber` accesses the wrapper’s *projected value*.

-A wrapper that needs to expose more information can return an instance of some other data type, or it can return `self` to expose the instance of the wrapper as its projected value.
+A wrapper that needs to expose more information can return an instance of some other data type, or it can return `self` to expose the instance of the wrapper as its *projected value*.

 When you access a *projected value* from code that’s part of the type, like a property getter or an instance method, you can omit `self.` before the property name, just like accessing other properties.